Marcel Rouff: Biography

 Some consider Rouff's gastronomic novel, La vie et la passion de Dodin-Bouffant, gourmet (The Life and the Passion of Dodin-Bouffant, Gourmet), written before the First World War and published in 1924, to be his master work.
 French newspapers described the book variously as a "charming gastronomic fantasy" and "a small masterpiece."
-More recently literary scholar Lawrence R. Schehr called it "a hybrid work that sits somewhere between fiction and cookbooks, menus, and Food TV."
+More recently, the literary scholar Lawrence R. Schehr called it "a hybrid work that sits somewhere between fiction and cookbooks, menus, and Food TV."
 The enduring popularity of Dodin-Bouffant is clear, as it went through 50 French editions between 1924 and 2010.
 It was translated into English by "Claude" and was published in London in 1961 and the following year in New York.
 The English translation then went out of print until 2002.

 Rouff was a founding member, with Curnonsky, of the Académie des gastronomes in 1928.
-Comoedia called Curnonsky and Rouff "twin brothers in literature in general and in gastronomy in particulier."
-Throughout 1924, Curnonsky and Rouff wrote and edited a special one-page section of Comoedia entitled "Le Beau Voyage et la Bonne Auberge," which appeared every Saturday and featured articles on gastronomy, regional cuisines, and tourism.
+Comœdia called Curnonsky and Rouff "twin brothers in literature in general and in gastronomy in particulier."
+Throughout 1924, Curnonsky and Rouff wrote and edited a special one-page section of Comœdia entitled "Le Beau Voyage et la Bonne Auberge," which appeared every Saturday and featured articles on gastronomy, regional cuisines, and tourism.

 Rouff was made a Knight of the Legion of Honor (Chevalier de la Légion d'honneur), France's highest civilian honor, in 1921.
 Upon his death, Le Petit Journal praised him as "one of the princes of gastronomy."